Omar-Elrefaei/DynamicSheets/README.md

 # DynamicSheets
-A minimal CLI -command line interface- spreadsheets program
+A minimal CLI spreadsheet program

-DynamicSheets allow you to import hundreds of rows & columns then you can sort or search them, and when you finish editing & manuplating you can export to a user friendly `txt` file, that also can be imported into the program to avoid entering the data manually again
+DynamicSheets allow you to import hundreds of rows & columns then you can sort or search them
+After you are done manuplating and inspecting your data, you can export to a user friendly `txt` file that can be imported into `DynamicSheets` later.